 Finally, after earning the IDA Certified Detailer - Skills Validated certification you may also apply to become a Recognized Trainer and begin offering IDA Certification yourself!

-No. The CD in A Day events are an evaluation of a detailer's skill and not a training course.
+No. The IDA Certification Events are an evaluation of a detailer's skills and not a training course.
 Programs will include an overview of materials to be covered but do not guarantee certification.